 - Li J, Song J, Cassidy M, Rychahou P, Starr M, Liu J, Li X, Epperly G, Weiss HL, Townsend C, Gao T, Evers BM.
 The PI3K p110α/Akt signaling negatively regulates secretion of the intestinal peptide neurotensin through interference of granule transport.
 Molecular Endocrinology 26:1380-1393, 2012.

-Five Most Recent Publications (via PubMed, based on researcher's ID and University of Kentucky)
+Five Most Recent Publications (an automated list via PubMed, based on researcher's ID and University of Kentucky)

 Neurotensin, a novel target of Wnt/β-catenin pathway, promotes growth of neuroendocrine tumor cells.

 |3. ||Zaytseva YY, Elliott VA, Rychahou P, Mustain WC, Kim JT, Valentino J, Gao T, O'Connor KL, Neltner JM, Lee EY, Weiss HL, Evers BM.|